 Commemorative Plaques, commonly known as 'Blue Plaques' (even though they don't have to be blue), recognise the importance of a person or building to the history and heritage of South Tyneside.

-There are currently twenty six plaques located across the Borough commemorating people and organisations such as:
+There are currently twenty seven plaques located across the Borough commemorating people and organisations such as:

 Elinor Brent-Dyer, a successful novelist during the 1920's from Westoe Village.